kamil-rudnicki/knowledge-base-for-startups/README.md

 ## Motivation

 * [The default state of a startup is failure](http://cdixon.org/2012/05/18/the-default-state-of-a-startup-is-failure/)
-* Bringing and achieving your vision to fruition (zadowolenie z korzystania) - true goal.
+* Bringing and achieving your vision to fruition - true goal.
 You shouldn’t care about anything else.
 It is not about beeing a CEO.
-Having a vision, and going there
+Having a vision, and going there to bring something new to this world should be your ultimate goal
 * Be optimistic
 * [Easy to criticize, hard to create](http://blog.asmartbear.com/criticize-create.html)